Hamburg-VISTA/Hamburg-VISTA.github.io/events.md

 <strong>Thursday January 15, 2026, 14:00-17:00</strong><br>
 Bahrenfeld Campus

-Mark your calendars for the kickoff of VISOR!
+Mark your calendars for the kickoff of <a href="/visor.html">VISOR</a>!
 During this event, the PhD students who received funding will present their projects.
 More information will follow shortly.

 ## VISTA seminar & School of Graduate Research (VISOR) matchmaking event
 <strong>Thursday February 27, 2025, 10:00-13:00</strong><br>